corrode/corrode.github.io/content/blog/prototyping/index.md

 Use a coarse brush to paint the landscape first.
 Try to get into a flow state where you can quickly iterate.
 Don't get distracted by the details too early.
+During this phase, it's also fine to throw away a lot failed attempts.

 ### Use Simple Types